Akshathapatil1998/Selenium_Assignment/README.md

 ## Reporting

-### HTML Report: NOTE: It is recommended to remove the dependecy for the extent library and the java code before running along with test scenarios.
+### HTML Report: It is recommended to remove the dependecy for the extent library and the java code before running along with test scenarios.
 The html report can be accessed after it is generated in the project files on the system.

 - ExtenReport can be integrated by following [https://www.youtube.com/watch?v=eF_Vb-d4kIo&t=153s]